 Oldest astronomers in the world https://t.co/XjJ5xT6WRd— Shelley Ware (@IndigenousX) June 12, 2021

 I have a personal bond with this garden as it was planted by the Edogawa Ward of Tokyo, where I lived for 4 years, in Shinozaki.
-Whoever said that sister cities were a waste of money? this place is worth every cent!
-The garden, which adjoins the Gosford Regional Gallery, encompasses a Koi Pavilion, Wisteria Walk, and a sukiya style teahouse.
+Whoever said that sister cities were a waste of money??? this space is worth every Yen invested in it!
+Adjoining the Gosford Regional Gallery, the garden encompasses a Koi Pavilion, Wisteria Walk, and a sukiya style teahouse.

 Gosford Hospital is a huge structure and it dominates the skyline north of the railway.
 It is always quite busy, like all good hospitals, and it is confusing to find your way around inside.
 There are a couple of cafes and cafeterias if you need to pass time waiting for a blood test, or getting your Pfizer jab.
-Laycock Street Community Theatre: North Gosford.
+Laycock Street Community Theatre: 5 Laycock Street, Wyoming.
+Phone: (02) 4323 3233.
 Pulse Nightclub: 108 Mann Street, Gosford.
 Website: website here.

 When I was working in West Gosford in 2012, just round the corner from the Henry Kendall Cottage, my telesales crew all raved about this place, which was part of the Union Hotel.
-It might have been seedy, but it was the place to go.
+It might have been seedy with topless waitresses and the like, but it was the place to go.
 Sadly, the Union Hotel is now a hole in the ground, awaiting resurrection as a pair of luxury apartment towers.
 When those towers are built, they will redefine the Gosford skyline, taking it to a whole new level.
 That's "make tomorrow", Gossy style.
 The Rhythm Hut: 135 Faunce Street, Gosford.

 This is an entertainment venue and hub for musicians and performers.
 They have open-mike nights, drumming sessions, sound baths and suchlike.